AkornJax/akornjax.github.io/my_collections/_posts/2021-03-24-raycaster-simplified.md

 | Caustics                 | Compute Refractive or Specular | Color of Infinite Sphere |

 ## Lazy/Quick Implementation
-With this implementation we will simply be adding a random vector
+With this implementation we will simply be adding a random vector, and with multiple samples, average the result to get our result.
+### Cons
+We most likely won't accurately portray the space without excessive sampling.
+Additionally, this could result in supersampling noise.
 ## Better Implementation
+Use directions provided by a *guide shape*.
+Some recommended shapes:
+- Parameteric Hemisphere
+- Subdivided Hemicube
+- Geodesic Domes
+We're going to use